rberrelleza/wordpress-in-okteto/README.md

 ![wordpress endpoints](wordpress.png)

-8.You'll  see a WordPress set up page similar to one below.
+8. You'll  see a WordPress set up page similar to one below.
+Complete the installation and your Wordpress instance will be ready to go!
 ![wordpress install](wordpress-install.png)

 > Do not leave your WordPress installation on this page.
 If other person finds it, they can set up a website on your instance and use it to serve malicious content.
 Finish the installation by creating a username and password or delete your instance.

 ## How does it work?

-I made two changes to [the sample deployments](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) to make it work in Okteto Cloud.
+I made two changes to [the sample wordpress-deployment.yaml](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) to make it work with Okteto Cloud.

 1. Change the service type from `LoadBalancer` to ClusterIP [on the `wordpress` service](wordpress-deployment.yaml#L15).
 Okteto Cloud doesn't support the LoadBalancer service type.
 Instead,it uses ClusterIP and automatically configures the internal network and creates the necessary  endpoints for your application.